it-blueprints/sysagent/README.md

 ```

 ### A simple job
-Next we need to define a job.
+Next we need to define a job bean.
 A job is a sequence of steps that are executed one after the other.
 Define your job class by implementing the ``Job`` interface
 ```
 @Component